getumbrel/umbrel/README.md

 ## 🚀 Getting started

-If you are looking to run Umbrel on your hardware, you do not need to use this repository on it's own.
-Just download [Umbrel OS](https://github.com/getumbrel/umbrel-os/releases) and you're good to go.
+If you are looking to run Umbrel on your hardware, you do not need to manually install this repository.
+Just download [Umbrel OS](https://github.com/getumbrel/umbrel-os) and you're good to go.

 ## 🎹 Services orchestrated